tox-dev/tox-conda/README.rst

 Details on ``tox`` usage can be found in the `tox documentation
 <https://tox.readthedocs.io>`_.

-With the plugin installed and no other changes, the ``tox-conda`` plugin will use ``conda`` to create environments and use ``pip`` to install dependencies that are given in the ``tox.ini`` configuration file.
+With the plugin enabled and no other changes, the ``tox-conda`` plugin will use ``conda`` to create environments and use ``pip`` to install dependencies that are given in the ``tox.ini`` configuration file.